santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 - A more straightforward answer that actually acknowledges the possibility of any games made after it's cut off date.

 ![](docs/Images/Pasted%20image%2020231029071011.png)
 - A really interesting response.
-It says "Indie Cindy (2014) was indeed a Pixies album released after my cut-off date in January 2022", which is pretty hilarious
+It says "Indie Cindy (2014) was indeed a Pixies album released after my cut-off date in January 2022", which is pretty hilarious.
+- It mentions Beneath the Eyrie in the explanation, despite me not mentioning it in the follow up response.
+- Doggerel is left out
 ### Question 4 (10 marks)

 ```